berinhard/pyp5js/docs/index.md

 start_p5(setup, draw)
 ```
 ### Examples
 [Click here](https://berinhard.github.io/pyp5js/examples/) to see a list of examples generated with `pyp5js`.

 ### Installation

-The project is not under Pypi yet, so you'll have to install it from the git repo.
-To do so, just run:
+This project requires Python 3 and is now on PyPI, so you can install it with `pip` or `pip3`, depending on your environment:

 ```
-$ pip install git+https://github.com/berinhard/pyp5js.git@master  # python 3 only
+$ pip install pyp5js
 ```

 ### Usage